October 2021 – Team Poplar visits OSU BPP

 Minimum/Required Qualifications Ph.D. in molecular biology, bioinformatics, microbial ecology, evolutionary biology, microbiology, or plant-fungal-bacterial interactions.
 Experience in computational biology, generating genomics data sets, programming preferably in Python and R, Mycology/Bacteriology/Microbiology coursework, field work, and expertise in ecological theory.
 Preferred (Special) QualificationsStrong writing skills and publication record, public speaking experience, working knowledge of Microsoft Office Programs such as WORD, EXCEL, and OUTLOOK, knowledge of pacific northwest flora, fungal bacterial interactions experimental design, and microfluidics.

-When applying you will be required to attach the following electronic documents to the application link (coming soon!) see more here
+When applying you will be required to attach the following electronic documents to an email to me at Jessie.Uehling@oregonstate.edu.
+See more here

 1) A resume/CV; 2) 2 page Research Interest Statement; 3) A cover letter indicating how your qualifications and experience have prepared you for this position; 4) You will also be required to submit the names of at least three professional references, their e-mail addresses and telephone numbers as part of the application process.